 Pick your favourite batik stencil design

 Next, determine a design layout and position the selected stencil design at the starting point.
-It’s not necessary to design the entire wall, in fact, you may choose parts of the wall for stenciling to subtly enhance the room design.
+It’s not necessary to design the entire wall, in fact, you may choose parts of the wall for stencilling to subtly enhance the room design.
 You may attach the stencil using the prepared painter’s tape.

 Choose the accent colour and paint the stencil design

 Accent colours are usually used for emphasis while designing a surface.
-The colour can sometimes be bold or vivid to act as a striking contrast with the wall colour, or it can be a more toned down colour depending on the surrounding colours.
+The colour can sometimes be bold or vivid to act as a striking contrast with the wall colour, or it can be a more toned-down colour depending on the surrounding colours.
 Some homeowners would prefer a neutral or darker shade to avoid being over the top.
-The accent colour recommended to go with Denim Drift would be different blue tones that all complement each other where the magical contrast between both colours oozes sense of classiness and sophistication hand in hand.
+The accent colour recommended to go with Denim Drift would be different blue tones that all complement each other where the magical contrast between both colours oozes a sense of classiness and sophistication hand in hand.

 The excess paint can be removed by dapping the brush on a paper towel.
 This can avoid paint from seeping under the stencils which would affect the wall.
 It is recommended to start with the outer edges of the stencils to create an outline first before filling in the inner parts.